Proxy Voting Policies and Procedures

 HOW FTCI VOTES PROXIES

 All proxies received by the Proxy Groups will be voted based upon FTCI's instructions and/or policies.
 To assist it in analyzing proxies, FTCI subscribes to Institutional Shareholder Services Inc. ("ISS"), an unaffiliated third party corporate governance research service that provides in-depth analyses of shareholder meeting agendas and vote recommendations.
 In addition, FTCI subscribes to ISS’s Proxy Voting Service and Vote Disclosure Service.
 These services include receipt of proxy ballots, working with custodian banks, account maintenance, executing votes, ballot reconciliation, maintaining vote records, providing comprehensive reporting and vote disclosure services.
 Also, FTCI subscribes to Glass, Lewis & Co., LLC ("Glass Lewis"), an unaffiliated third party analytical research firm, to receive analyses and vote recommendations on the shareholder meetings of publicly held U.S. companies, as well as a limited subscription to its international research.
 Although ISS's and/or Glass Lewis's analyses are thoroughly reviewed and considered in making a final voting decision, FTCI does not consider recommendations from ISS, Glass Lewis, or any other third party to be determinative of FTCI's ultimate decision.
+Rather, FTCI exercises its independent judgment in making voting decisions.
 As a matter of policy, the officers, directors and employees of FTCI and the Proxy Groups will not be influenced by outside sources whose interests conflict with the interests of Advisory Clients.

 Conflicts of Interest